snipesmarter/smart-sniper/README.md

 # Installation

-SmartSniper requires [Python v3.8](https://www.python.org/downloads/release/python-3811/) to run.
+SmartSniper requires [Python v3.8](https://www.python.org/downloads/release/python-3811/) or higher to run.
 It also helps to install [Git](https://git-scm.com/download/win) for installation of SmartSniper.

 Install the dependencies and start the program.